mitmath/18336/README.md

 ### Lecture 3: Some applications of the FFT

 **Summary**
+* Problem Set 1 assigned: due on Stellar by midnight on Tue 09/24
 * Sine, cosine, and Chebyshev transforms
 * Fast matrix-vector products using the FFT
   * Circulant, Toeplitz, Hankel matrices
-  * Structured block matrices
-  * Diagonalization by multidimensional transforms